dimi-gu/NMD-modeling/README_NMD_ECM.md

 ## Usage

-1. Download the market-rate CSV files from the ECB Data Portal.
-2. Export the NMD customer-rate workbook from the Bank of Italy database.
-3. Rename the files exactly as required by the notebook.
-4. Place all four input files beside the notebook.
+1. Place all four input files beside the notebook.
-5. Set the desired `test_size`.
+2. Set the desired `test_size`.
-6. Run the notebook from top to bottom.
+3. Run the notebook from top to bottom.
-7. Review the model-selection logs, diagnostics, coefficients, mean-reversion time, and forecasting results.
+4. Review the model-selection logs, diagnostics, coefficients, mean-reversion time, and forecasting results.

 ---